Last Tuesday, I found a noodle stuck to the ceiling.

 - Fine motor control (using fingers to manipulate objects)

-How Long Does It Take to Teach Toddler Utensil Skills?
+How Long Does It Take to Learn Toddler Utensil Skills?

 My son started trying at 15 months.
 By 20 months, he could get food to his mouth about 60% of the time.
 By 2 years old, he was pretty reliable with a fork.

-But even now, if he’s tired or the food is tricky, he’ll still use his hands.
+Even now, if he’s tired or the food is tricky, he’ll go back to using his hands.
 And that’s okay.

 Progress isn’t a straight line.
 Some days they’ll nail it.
-Other days, they’ll eat an entire meal with their fingers and ignore the fork completely.
+Other days, they’ll ignore the fork completely and eat with their fingers.

-Just keep offering it.
-Keep modeling.
-Keep staying calm.
+Just keep offering it, keep modeling, and keep staying calm.

-If you’re reading this article, you’re already doing an awesome job.
+If you’re reading this, you’re already doing an awesome job.

-But one day—sooner than you think—you’ll look over and see your kid eating a full meal with a fork, all by themselves, and you’ll realize: all those noodles on the ceiling were totally worth it.
+But one day, sooner than you think, you’ll look over and see your kid eating a full meal with a fork all by themselves.
+And you’ll realize all those noodles on the ceiling were completely worth it.